Dynamics of entanglement entropy for a locally monitored lattice gauge theory: Introduction

 The study of entanglement in lattice gauge theories (LGTs) sits at the confluence of quantum information, condensed matter, and high-energy physics.
 The $1+1$D $\mathbb{Z}_2$ gauge theory, the simplest foundational LGT, serves as an ideal theoretical laboratory for phenomena such as confinement and string breaking~\cite{RevModPhys.51.659,Wegner1971,FradkinShenker1979}.
 When coupled to staggered fermions, its entanglement structure becomes significantly richer, with string breaking leaving direct signatures in the entanglement entropy \cite{RevModPhys.51.659,Wegner1971,FradkinShenker1979,SenthilFisher2000,PhysRevB.84.235148,Zohar_2016,Kormos2017,PhysRevLett.118.266601,Smith2018,FRANK2020135484,PhysRevLett.124.120503,PhysRevLett.125.256401,Surace2020,Banuls2020,10.21468/SciPostPhys.10.6.148,Halimeh:2021lnv,Mildenberger:2022jqr,Kebric:2024yaa,Chen:2024oao,r6sr-dv13}.
 Defining entanglement entropy in LGTs is subtle because gauge constraints and a non-trivial centre prevent the physical Hilbert space from factoring into a simple tensor product, making the bipartition and hence the entropy inherently ambiguous~\cite{PhysRevD.89.085012}.
 However tensor network methods particularly MPS provide an efficient numerical framework for studying its real-time dynamics~\cite{Pichler2016,Banuls:2018jag,Magnifico:2019kyj,Mathew:2025fim}.
 A parallel development concerns monitored quantum systems, where unitary evolution interspersed with projective measurements leads to measurement-induced phase transitions (MIPTs)~\cite{ skinner2019measurementinduced,li2018quantum,li2019measurementdriven,chan2019unitaryprojective}: a competition between entanglement-generating unitary dynamics (volume law) and information-extracting measurements (area law).
 Despite progress in both fields, the interplay between gauge constraints and quantum measurements remains largely unexplored.

-In this work, we present preliminary results of a tensor network study of the $1+1$D $\mathbb{Z}_2$ gauge theory coupled to staggered fermions under local projective measurements in the no-click limit~\cite{PhysRevLett.68.580,PhysRevLett.70.2273,Plenio:1997ep}.
+In this work, we present preliminary results of a tensor network study of the $1+1$D $\mathbb{Z}_2$ gauge theory coupled to staggered fermions under local projective measurements in the no-click limit~\cite{PhysRevLett.68.580,PhysRevLett.70.2273,Plenio:1997ep} \footnote{A more detailed analysis including non-local filtering terms can be found in \cite{Chakrabarti:2026jjr}.}.
 We map out the entanglement dynamics as a function of measurement rate, asking whether signatures of MIPTs emerge and systematically compare the strong and weak coupling regimes, bridging high-energy phenomenology with the rapidly developing field of monitored quantum systems.